 Difficult parents are waaaaay easier to deal with when you accept that they won't change.
 So don't expect of them more than they are capable of, and you won't be disappointed or hurt.

 Don't Fall Into the Guilt Trap

-Manipulative parents love making you feel like you've done or said something that hurt them.
+Difficult parents love making you feel like you've done or said something that hurt them.
 Or, in a different scenario, you're a bad person if you don't do something they ask.
-Or, like in this real life scenario, you don't care about the family:

 Don't fall for it.
-If you're starting to feel like you're being lured into a guilt trap, calmly tell them that you don't appreciate being emotionally manipulated, and you won't tolerate it from anyone.
+If you feel like you're being lured into a guilt trap, calmly tell them that you don't appreciate being emotionally manipulated, and you won't tolerate it anyone.
 Manipulators don't like being called out on their dirty tricks.

-If they're continuing with the guilt trip, reiterate that you can't do what they're asking you to do this time, and that you need them to respect your decisions.
+If they're continuing with the guilt trip, reiterate that you can't do what they're asking you to do this time, and that you need them to respect that.

 Another great approach is the use of mental aikido.* Step One: Agree with the person.
 Step Two: State your purpose.
 Step Three: Repeat as needed.
 Example: